Genocide of indigenous peoples: Colonization of Ryukyu

-Genocide of Oroqen and Hezhen

-During the Second Sino-Japanese War (1937–1945), the Japanese performed "bacterial experiments" on the Oroqen people and introduced them to opium which contributed to their deaths and caused their population to decline until only 1,000 of them remained alive at the end of the war.
-The Japanese banned the Oroqen from communicating with members of other ethnicities, and they also forced them to hunt animals for them in exchange for starvation rations and unsuitable clothing which caused them to die from exposure to the inclement weather.
-The Japanese also forced Oroqen adults who were older than 18 to take opium.
-After 2 Japanese troops were killed in Alihe by an Oroqen hunter, the Japanese poisoned 40 Oroqen to death.
-The Japanese forced the Oroqen to fight the war for them which led to a decrease in the Oroqen population.

-The Hezhen population declined by 90% due to deaths from forced opium use, slave labor and relocation by the Japanese.
-When the Japanese were defeated in 1945, only 300 Hezhen were left alive out of a total pre-war population that was estimated to number 1,200 in 1930.
-It has been described as genocide.
+Cultural genocide in Korea

+Shortly after Japan annexed the Korean Empire in 1910, Korean citizens were subject to a policy of forced assimilation to abandon their culture and adopt Japanese names.
+In 1942, Japanese colonial police forces arrested and tortured members of the Korean Language Society in response to their advocacy for Korean independence and banned the Korean language.

 Vietnamese conquest of Champa

 The Cham and Vietnamese had a long history of conflict, with many wars ending due to economic exhaustion.
 It was common that the antagonists of the wars would rebuild their economies simply to go to war again.
 In 1471, Champa was particularly weakened prior to the Vietnamese invasion by a series of civil wars.
 The Vietnamese conquered Champa and settled its territory with Vietnamese migrants during the march to the south after fighting repeated wars with Champa, shattering Champa in the invasion of Champa in 1471 and finally completing the conquest in 1832 under Emperor Minh Mang.
 100,000 Cham soldiers besieged a Vietnamese garrison which led to anger from Vietnam and orders to attack Champa.
 30,000 Chams were captured and over 40,000 were killed.